MoizAhmedd/ClientFinder/README.md

 <img src = "ClientFinderImg.JPG"> </img>

 <p> This program was created to automate the task of finding clients for a web development company.
 It is very time taking to have to look through all the places on google, and then find places without a website.
 This program automates this task </p>

+# Usage
+-A user input based web app is in progress using Django -Expected Release = March 11th, 2019